Skip to content

 • If you procrastinate: Use Pomodoro + deadlines

-• If you feel overwhelmed: Break tasks + time blocking
+• If you are feeling overloaded: Break tasks + time-blocking

 • If you’re distracted: Use focus apps + environment control